 Look at that – a bit of simple hatching, and our snowman drawing looks so much better!

-As usual, coloring is optional but finishes our drawing so nicely.
+As usual, colouring is optional but finishes our drawing so nicely.

 We are using light blue to partially shade the snowballs and the snow on the ground -it makes it look so cold and icy!

 Just a touch different matching sky blue for the hat.
 Notice our usual trick of leaving out a white highlight to suggest the roundness of the saucepan.